SchoolOfCode/workshop_dom-102/README.md

 ## Task 1 - A function called on click

-The function handle click currently looks like this...
+The function handleClick currently looks like this...

 ```js
 function handleClick() {